marcellodash/Pi_Projects/README.md

 BB_DF_Player : GPIO Direct access with Uart bit banging for drive Mini MP3 Player Audio

 BB_SD_Reader : GPIO Direct access for generating SPI in bitbang mode,and dump a file (based only on PetitFatFS)

+WS_Dumper : WonderSwan ROM Dumper : Actually Support ROM and Save dump only for Bandai 2001